Siege of Algeciras (1342–1344): First winter: November 1342–April 1343

-Both sides receive reinforcements: May 1343 – September 1343
+Both sides receive reinforcements: May–September 1343

 In May 1343 a large army under the Sultan of Granada passed the Guadiaro River and approached the city.
 Alfonso XI sent for his knights to see how they could deal with this new threat.
 He sent letters informing Granada he would lift the siege of the city if it paid him tribute.
 The Sultan of Granada offered a truce, but it was not enough for the Castilians.

-The same month saw the arrival of numerous European knights: from England came the earls of Derby and of Salisbury; from Germany came Count Bous; from France came Gaston II, Count of Foix, and his brother Roger-Bernard, Viscount of Castelbon, and King Philip III of Navarre with supplies and troops.
+The same month saw the arrival of numerous European knights: from England came the earls of Derby and of Salisbury; from Germany came Count Bous; from France came Gaston II, Count of Foix, and his brother Roger Bernard IV of Foix, Viscount of Castelbon, and King Philip III of Navarre with supplies and troops.

 The troops of Granada held their position, waiting for the right moment to approach the city.
 During the months of June and July the situation remained unchanged.
 More fortified siege towers and trenches were built as fighting continued around the city.
 The defenders used ballistae, engines that were probably similar to catapults, and the "thunders", as the new gunpowder bombards were called by the Muslims, causing major damage to the siege forces and mainly targeting the siege towers and trenches.